Build-Week-Airbnb-Prediction/tt_dsft_57_airbnb/README.md

 ## How To Run The Airbnb Price Suggestor App
 Pull the repo into your local machine using git clone.
-Run export FLASK_APP=app.py
+Change directory to your Airbnb_Price_Suggester directory.
-Change directory into your Airbnb_Price_Suggester directory
+Run set/export FLASK_APP=app.py
 Run flask run

 ## Contributors